Anitaingale28/file_integrity_checker/README.md

 A simple Python tool that uses SHA-256 hashing to detect file changes.
 It monitors a folder, saves hash values, and alerts when files are added, modified, or deleted.

 # Features
-Generates SHA-256 hashes for all files in a directory Saves hash values into a JSON file
+1.Generates SHA-256 hashes for all files in a directory

+2.Saves hash values into a JSON file

-Compares old and new hashes to detect changes Identifies added, modified, and deleted files Lightweight, fast, and easy to understand
+3.Compares old and new hashes to detect changes

+4.Identifies added, modified, and deleted files

+5.Lightweight, fast, and easy to understand

-Perfect for cybersecurity beginners and portfolio projects
+6.Perfect for cybersecurity beginners and portfolio projects

 # How It Works
 1. Save Current Hashes